-The Department has created a Housing and Health Services Coordination Council (Council) within the Housing Resource Center to increase state efforts to expand service-enriched housing through increased coordination of housing and health services.
-The Council has conducted research and identified funding opportunities to create service-enriched housing for persons with disabilities and seniors.
-More information about the Council can be found on page 12.
+The Texas State Legislature has created a Housing and Health Services Coordination Council, with the purpose of increasing State efforts to expand service-enriched housing through increased coordination of housing and health services.
+This Council has conducted research and identified funding opportunities to create service-enriched housing for persons with disabilities and seniors.
+More information about the Housing and Health Services Coordination Council can be found on page 12.